mongodb-partners/maap-temporal-ai-agent-qs/README.md

 # 3. Run quick setup (creates venv, installs deps, starts Temporal on Docker and launch the app)
 ./scripts/quick_setup.sh

-# or Run docker setup (Deploy everthing on Docker and launch the app)
+# or Run docker setup (Deploy everything on Docker and launch the app)
 ./scripts/docker_setup.sh
 ```